Samcart vs Shopify: The Complete Side-by-Side Comparison (2023)

 When you pay for Samcart, you will have access to countless product templates that are either empty layouts or that are premade for you.
 These two options will suit those who want to fully customize a page from scratch, or those who don’t need a lot of page customization before they launch a product.
 Either way, you will find the drag and drop editor pretty handy to use.

 Shopify templates are called themes.
 When setting up your shop, you can opt to use either free or paid themes.
 Each theme is built to support different types of products.
 For instance, if you sell active wear, you can choose an active wear theme.
 If you sell food, you can choose a pasta theme.
-The variety of themes allows you to explore and work with a look that best represents your brand.
+The variety of online store themes allows you to explore and work with a look that best represents your brand.

 Shopify and Samcart both have a variety of templates and editing options that allow you to easily customize templates to suit your brand.